 Debt-to-Income Rules

-The first formula takes all of the borrower’s monthly debt payments and compares it to their monthly gross income.
-It is often called the front end ratio.
-Generally speaking, the ratio should be around 28%, but there are many borrowers who get approved for loans with a higher ratio.
+The first formula takes all of the home buyer’s monthly debt payments and compares it to their monthly gross income.
+It is often called the front-end ratio.
+Generally speaking, the ratio should be around 28%, but many borrowers get approved for loans with a higher ratio.

-The second formula takes the borrower’s monthly debt payments and adds it to the proposed mortgage payment and then compares it to the monthly gross income of the borrower.
+The second formula takes the home buyer’s monthly debt payments and adds it to the proposed mortgage payment and then compares it to the monthly gross income of the homebuyer.
 This calculation is often called the back-end ratio.
-Again, in general, the back end ratio should be approximately 41%, but it is common for borrowers to be approved with higher ratios.
+Again, in general, the back-end ratio should be approximately 41%, but it is common for home buyers to be approved with higher ratios.

 For example, suppose a married couple has a yearly gross income of $84,000.
 This means that their monthly income is $7,000.
 If the couple has monthly debt payments of $1,610 this would mean the calculation would be $1,610 divided by $7,000 is 23%, which is acceptable.
 Furthermore, if the proposed home payment is $1100 (you can use our loan calculator above to figure out payments), the calculation would look like this.